Last updated: July 27, 2020

-Personalized Research Assistance (PRAs) are still available and are offered via GoogleMeet or phone.
+Personalized Research Assistance (PRA) appointments are still available and are offered via GoogleMeet or phone.

 All of our electronic resources are available off campus.
 To log in to subscription resources from off campus, connect to the resource using a link from the Library’s web site or catalog, then log in with your Network ID and password.
 More information is available on our remote access page.

 If you need access to books, DVDs or other materials that aren’t available in electronic format, please contact us; we may be able to purchase electronic copies.
 For ebooks, also see our guide to electronic books collections since many collections have been temporarily opened during the pandemic.

-While the Special Collections & College Archives reading room is closed during Lafayette’s period of temporary remote teaching and learning, we encourage researchers to contact us with questions, concerns, or comments at firstname.lastname@example.org.
+While the Special Collections & College Archives reading room is closed, we encourage researchers to contact us with questions, concerns, or comments at email@example.com.
 To our Lafayette faculty, we ask that you please reach out if we may assist with your remote teaching plans.

 In addition, the digital resources listed on the Special Collections & College Archives home page may assist you in your research.
 Please visit https://archives.lafayette.edu/ for further information.

-DSS’ digitization services for research and teaching will be suspended during the period of remote teaching and learning.
+DSS’ digitization services for research and teaching are temporarily suspended.
 Visit https://dss.lafayette.edu/ to learn about our services, explore digital collections, join the Digital Humanities Community of Practice, and stay up to date on the Lehigh Valley Engaged Humanities Consortium.
-Contact email@example.com with questions and ideas regarding digital projects.
+Contact firstname.lastname@example.org with questions and ideas regarding digital projects.